FluffyRedSheep/osu-masscheck/README.md

 ```
 **rank_range** (TBD, unused)
 ```
---c_rrChk_highboundary (2000) - maximum rank players can have
+--c_rrChk_highboundary (30000) - maximum rank players can have
---c_rrChk_lowboundary (7000)  - minimum rank players must have
+--c_rrChk_lowboundary (70000)  - minimum rank players must have
---c_rrChk_margin (2000)       - how many ranks of margin are granted to the player
+--c_rrChk_highmargin (2000)    - how many ranks below the maximum the player may be --c_rrChk_lowmargin (2000)     - how many ranks above the minimum the player may be
 ```
 ## Checks
 ### pp_gap